Osval-1/react-birthday-reminder/README.md

 # react-projects
 A simple Reminder
-Needs nodejs and npm
- input  npm install in your CLI
+ ,run npm install in your CLI